CtrlK

 Suggestions

-Move detailed capability lists to the referenced 'implementation-playbook.md' and keep SKILL.md as a lean quick-start guide
+Move the detailed capability taxonomy into the referenced 'resources/implementation-playbook.md' file and keep SKILL.md as a concise overview with quick-reference patterns.

 DimensionReasoningScore